Do hair, skin and nail supplements work?

 Animal sources provide much lower levels of silica than plant sources.
 The refining and processing of foods reduces the amount of silica content, and soils are often depleted of this mineral.
 Good food sources of silica include unrefined cereals, apples, cherries, almonds, oranges, fish, oats and seeds.
 Unfortunately, most of the silica rich foods that are consumed provide silica as alumina-silicate or silica in a non-bio-available form again accounting for possible deficiencies.

-Supplements are the best source of correcting silica deficiencies and these are generally derived from the herb Equisetum arvense, commonly referred to as Springtime Horsetail, or Bambuosa vulgaris, often referred to as Bamboo.
+Silica supplements are the best source of correcting a deficiency and these are generally derived from the herb Equisetum arvense, commonly referred to as Springtime Horsetail, or Bambuosa vulgaris, often referred to as Bamboo.

-Most silica supplements supply this important mineral by using Horsetail extracts which unfortunately only supply between 5% and 8% of organic silica depending upon the brand.
+Most silica capsules supply this important mineral by using Horsetail extracts which unfortunately only supply between 5% and 8% of organic silica depending upon the brand.
 Supplements containing Bamboo Extract are the richest source of silica containing 70% of organic silica which is roughly ten times more potent for a more prominent effect on healthy hair, skin and strong nails.
 Bamboo Extract capsules also contain biotin, a member of the B vitamins.
 Biotin has been shown to enhance hair growth especially in those with a deficiency.

 Bamboo Extract helps: